 Call for Applications – Graduate Research Fellowships at the Center for Jewish History

-A total of five fellowships are available for the 2022-23 year: two Lapidus Fellowships, one Rifkind Fellowship, and two Dr. Sophie Bookhalter Fellowships.
-These fellowships carry stipends ranging from of $20,000 through $30,000 for a period of 10 months.
+A total of four or five fellowships are available for the 2023-24 year: three Lapidus Fellowships and one or two Dr. Sophie Bookhalter Fellowships.
+These fellowships carry stipends of $30,000 for a period of 10 months.

-Preference for the two Lapidus Fellowships, with a stipend of $30,000, will be given to those whose research intends to include one or more of the collection materials donated to the Center or our in-house Partner the American Jewish Historical Society by Sidney Lapidus.
-The Sidney Lapidus collections are comprised of books, pamphlets, and broadsides relating broadly to the social conditions, intellectual life, and gradual emancipation of the Jews of Europe (primarily Western) from the 17th through the 19th century, as well as the social and legal status of Jews in the United States from the formative years of the Republic through the following century.
-The Lapidus collections are accessible in our catalog at www.cjh.org.
-If you have any questions regarding the collection materials donated by Sidney Lapidus, please reach out to firstname.lastname@example.org.
+Preference for the Lapidus Fellowships will be given to those researchers who will use the Sidney Lapidus Collections of the Center or its in-house partner, the American Jewish Historical Society.
+The Lapidus collections are comprised of books, pamphlets, and broadsides relating broadly to the social conditions, intellectual life, and gradual emancipation of the Jews of Europe (primarily Western) from the 17th through the 19th century, as well as the social and legal status of Jews in the United States from the formative years of the Republic through the following century.
+The Lapidus collections are accessible in our catalog.
+If you have any questions regarding the collection materials donated by Sidney Lapidus, please reach out to email@example.com.

 Please specify in your application if you are applying for the Lapidus Fellowship.